GreedyWang/bulldog2011.github.com/source/_posts/2013-04-03-luxun-quick-start.markdown

 2. Multiple threads concurrent producing and consuming
 3. The use of `StreamFactory` to create advanced stream style consumers
 4. Group consuming

+Below is a figure vividly show the demo scenario:
+{% img center /images/luxun/demo.png 400 600 %}

+>1.
+There are two brokers.
+2. There are two topics, topic `star` and topic `moon`.
+3. Two topic `star` producer threads(marked as green) will produce topic `star` messages to two brokers.
+4. Four topic `moon` producer threads(marked as blue) will produce topic `moon` messages to two brokers.
+5. There are two consumer groups.
+6. In consumer group A, there are two topic `star` consumer threads(marked as green) and one topic `moon` consumer thread(marked as blue).
+7. In consume group B, there are four topic `star` consumer threads(marked as green) and two topic `moon` consumer threads(marked as blue).

+Within same consumer group, message for a topic will be consumed by one and only one consumer, for example, in consumer group B, although there are four topic `star` consumers, every topic `star` message can only be consumed by exact one topic `star` consumer, this is just the `consume once` queue semantics.

+Among different consumer groups, message for a topic will be consumed by each consumer group, for example, both `star` consumers in consumer group A and group B will get their respective topic `star` message copy, this is just the `fanout` queue semantics.